top of page

 If you’ve used a Fishbone, you’ll then have maybe 20-40 post-it notes with possible causes on.
 You now go back over all of your post-it notes to identify the most probable causes.
 Don't get hung up trying to work out, scientifically, which are the right ones to pursue.
 Just agree as a team and pick the top two or three you believe.
 Then pursue them one at a time.

-Also, don't try to critique AS YOU brainstorm as switching from one side of your brain (creative) to the other (analytical) gets the worst of both worlds.
+Also, don't try to critique as you brainstorm as switching from one side of your brain (creative) to the other (analytical) gets the worst of both worlds.
 It’s mentally jarring and ideas won’t flow.
 Finish the brainstorm first, then critique the ideas respectfully.

 Step 5) - “Identify the root cause” - Pitfall